mdiin/pdf-stamper/README.md

 ### Template specifications

 Each template specification is for a one page document, describing "holes" on a PDF page.
+It contains two fields:

+- `:name` - the name of the template
+- `:holes` - the holes available in the template

 These holes contain a number of fields:

 - `:height` - in PDF points
 - `:width` - in PDF points